rwos/website/src/blog/ludum-dare-26-postmortem.md

 wanted it to have more like of a continuous "laser weapon" kind of sound, but everything I tried sounded weak and not-at-all dangerous.

-The players weren't *that* pleased with the sound effect, though - place 221 is pretty bad, considering how well the game did in the other categories.
+The players weren't *that* pleased with the sound effects, though - place 221 is pretty bad, considering how well the game did in the other categories.
 But it was my first game with sound, so that is only more motivation to do better next time.